-• Project Timeline.
-Outline steps to be taken in completing the project, including schedule.
-Include tangible outputs (e.g., work products and deliverables such as plans, surveys or reports) that will be completed.
-Please also include key tasks and work products that have already been completed and the date of completion.
-For preservation projects, please include an estimated closing date.

-- Landowner Willingness.
+- Project Timeline.
+Outline steps to be taken in completing the project, including the proposed project schedule.
+Include the proposed timing of project deliverables (e.g., restoration plans, monitoring reports, long-term management plans, etc.) that will be completed.
+Please also include key tasks and work products that have already been completed and the date of completion (e.g., survey, appraisal, environmental assessment, purchase & sale agreement, etc.).
+Note that appraisals and environmental assessments must be completed within one year prior to closing.
+For preservation projects, please include an estimated closing date. - Landowner Willingness.
 Provide documentation of landowner willingness to participate in the proposed project, including conveying a conservation easement or fee title to the property.
 Include landowner's name and address. - Access.
 Describe the extent of legal access to the property. - Permits.
 List permits needed (federal, state, and local) and which, if any, have already been secured.
 Please note that MNRCP restrictions may be more stringent than what is allowed by permit.
 It is highly recommended that applicants consult with MNRCP representatives prior to seeking permits for their work to assure that the proposed work meets both regulatory permit conditions and MNRCP requirements. - Sponsor Experience.
 Describe the project sponsor's experience completing projects of this kind.
 Also include an answer to this question: "Is your organization currently the subject of any active federal or state enforcement action related to wetland or waterway fill or alterations?" - Participating Partners.
 Describe the level of support and involvement from other relevant agencies, organizations, and local community.
-Letters of support from the municipality, state or federal agencies, and/or other NGO's are allowed and encouraged. - Long-term Stewardship.
-A long-term stewardship management plan must be developed for all MNRCP projects that include a fee acquisition component to ensure that the project is sustainable over time.
-Stewardship funding needs to be sufficient to ensure effective long-term management of the aquatic resources to be conserved and are expected to be justified by project sponsors and deemed reasonable according to standard land conservation practice.
+Letters of support from the municipality, state or federal agencies, and/or other NGO's are allowed and encouraged.
+Please list any consultants, engineers, or other contractors that are involved with the project and their experience with similar projects. - Long-term Stewardship.
+A long-term stewardship management plan must be developed for all MNRCP projects that include a fee acquisition or conservation easement component to ensure that the project is sustainable over time.
+Stewardship funding needs to be sufficient to ensure effective long-term management of the aquatic resources to be conserved and is expected to be justified by project sponsors and deemed reasonable according to standard land conservation practice.
 Please describe the process for developing a long-term management plan and provide information on who will maintain the property in perpetuity, general easement terms (if applicable), and who will conduct routine monitoring.
-Describe anticipated long-term stewardship costs and provide a description of the proposed financing mechanism (e.g., endowment, trust, or other method). - Monitoring.
+Describe anticipated long-term stewardship costs and provide a description of the proposed financing mechanism (e.g., endowment, trust, or other method).

+Monitoring.
 If the project involves restoration, enhancement, or creation, provide a general outline of the anticipated monitoring that will be done to document the success of the project.
 A five-year monitoring term is typical, with a potentially longer period for resources with slow development rates.
 If the project is approved for funding, a detailed monitoring plan with performance standards must be submitted for review and approval as part of the overall restoration, enhancement, or creation work plan prior to receipt of funding.
 Preservation projects do not require monitoring plans.